Criminal Defense Lawyers in Austin, TX

 Each criminal case is unique in some way and there is no single solution to every problem faced by someone accused of a crime.
 The best Austin criminal defense lawyers possess a deep understanding of the law and they tailor solutions to the specific facts and circumstances of each case.

 These lawyers work tirelessly on your behalf, protecting your rights and fighting for the best possible outcome in your case.
 Are you facing criminal charges and need the help of someone well-versed in the criminal justice system who will be your fierce advocate?
 Then contact the criminal defense firm, Kelly Legal Group, for a free consultation by calling (512) 505-0053 or reaching out online.

 Trial vs. No Trial

-However, although you might prefer to avoid it, there are times that a trial is the only way to properly resolve your case.
-Experienced criminal lawyers seek to resolve cases without a trial, but also know how to fight in court when favorable settlement is not available.
+Although you might prefer to avoid it, there are times that a trial is the only way to properly resolve your case.
+Experienced criminal defense attorneys seek to resolve cases without a trial, but also know how to fight in court when a favorable settlement is not available.